Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Leap-Forward Deployment

-A common lament in the Internet has been that network protocols evolve very slowly, or tend to be ossified~\cite{1432642}.
+A common lament on the Internet has been that network protocols evolve very slowly, or tend to be ossified~\cite{1432642, permanent2019Sigcomm}.
 Recent deployment successes in other network protocols~\cite{quic-sigcomm17} has illustrated that this impasse can be overcome by providers who control (i.e. implement and deploy) both ends of a service (the client and server sides).
 When implementing mobile apps, the provider has the ability to choose both ends of the network protocol.
 While applications that depend solely on web browsers must often remain backward-compatible with TCP/IP, mobile clients can often implement service-specific code.
 The deployment of Google's QUIC~\cite{quic-sigcomm17} provides a timely example of this flexibility.

-In that case, deployment grew quickly with Google’s ownership of the transactions.\footnote{Google was able to implement QUIC on its mobile platforms and its Chrome browser, but maintained TCP/IP support for other browsers.} “Legacy” TCP support was maintained, but QUIC was treated as preferred where QUIC-compatible clients were used.
+In that case, deployment grew quickly with Google's ownership of the transactions.\footnote{Google was able to implement QUIC on its mobile platforms and its Chrome browser, but maintained TCP/IP support for other browsers.} Legacy TCP support was maintained, but QUIC was treated as preferred where QUIC-compatible clients were used.
 We observe that this tactic is equally available to NDN, through mobile applications.
 As a migration path, and to maintain backward compatibility, service providers could bifurcate their deployments and offer TCP/IP services on separate infrastructure.
-Then, under cases like large DDoS attacks, TCP/IP could be serviced by different infrastructure, and all NDN/FITT infrastructure could remain unencumbered by attack traffic, while TCP/IP remediations are enacted on the legacy infrastructure.
+Then, under cases like large DDoS attacks, TCP/IP could be serviced by different infrastructure, and all NDN/\sysname infrastructure could remain unencumbered by attack traffic, while TCP/IP remediations are enacted on the legacy infrastructure.